KronosTheLate/CBOR.jl/README.md

 ### Encoding and Decoding

-Encoding and decoding follow the simple pattern
+Encoding and decoding follows the simple pattern

 ```julia
 bytes = encode(data)